DxPopup Class

 Content and Appearance

-The Popup consists of the body and the header with the Close button.
+The Popup consists of body and header with the Close button.
 Disable the ShowHeader option to hide the header.
 You can also enable the ShowFooter option to display the Popup footer.

 Display Text